|Allan Kahan||Alan Budman|

 Allan has been involved in both his synagogue (Ohr Kodesh, Chevy Chase, MD) and the Federation of Jewish Men’s Club (FJMC) for over 25 years.
 Allan helped reestablish the Men’s Club at Ohr Kodesh, was President of the club for three years, then went on to be Treasurer and then President of the Seaboard Region, FJMC.
-Allan has held numerous positions with the FJMC, including Torch Award Chairman, Editor of The Advantage (newsletter for club leaders), webmaster for the FJMC, Secretary.
-For five and a half years he worked with Captain Ruach, Burt Fischman, providing Leadership Development training for the Executive Committee.
+Allan has held numerous additional positions with the FJMC, including Torch Award Chairman, Editor of The Advantage (newsletter for club leaders), webmaster for the FJMC, Secretary.
+For five and a half years he worked with Captain Ruach, Burt Fischman, of blessed memory, providing Leadership Development training for the Executive Committee.

 Alan Budman, First Vice President, was born and raised in the Philadelphia area.
 He is married to Susan and they are the proud parents of Heather (married to Chris) and Traci (married to Dustin) and the ecstatic grandparents of Isabella Rose.
 He is now retired and was previously an attorney.
 He also taught at Penn State University for 28 years.
 He has served as President of the Associated Alumni of Central High School, a Big Brother volunteer with Jewish Family Services, Vice President of Melrose B’Nai Israel and Chair of the Development Committee of the American Heart Association’s Philadelphia Office.
 He was President of the Temple Sinai (Dresher) Men’s Club and the Middle Atlantic Region.
 He is the past Co-Chair of the Keruv Initiative of FJMC, a Senior Consultant, past Co-Chair of the Yellow Candle Program, past Program Convention Chair, and past Vice President for Programs, Regions, and Training.
 He is a fellow of the Foundation for Jewish Life.

 Marc and his wife Lisa are the proud parents of Brandon, and are members of Temple Beth Sholom in Cherry Hill, NJ, where Marc has served as Men’s Club President.
 As devoted New York Giants fan living in New Jersey, Marc learned long ago how to engage in raucous debate.